-While it may be hard to believe, one of Mexico’s most beautiful waterfront towns still remains off the beaten path.
+While it may be hard to believe, one of Mexico’s most beautiful waterfront towns remains at least somewhat off the beaten path.
 Bacalar and its stunning Lagoon of Seven Colors can still be experienced without the crowds and touts of other Riviera Maya sites – but maybe not for much longer.
 In the following Bacalar guide, we’ll be going over how to make the most of two or three days in town.

 For more information on getting to Bacalar and where to stay, be sure to check the end of the article.